Our Guide to Digital Agency Pricing and Project Budgeting

 - The majority of risk falls on the vendor/agency to deliver under often unreasonable expectations.
 This is especially problematic in the digital agency world where projects can last months or sometimes even years.
 How can you know exactly what your priorities will be one year from now?
 You can’t.
 Things change.

-- RFPs suck.
-For a detailed list of reasons why, read our post Five Good Reasons to Reconsider That RFP.
+- RFPs undermine projects.
+For a detailed list of reasons why, read our post RFPs are Not a Sustainable Business Practice.
 Plus, many very capable agencies don’t respond to RFPs.
 With few exceptions, we don’t.
 Oftentimes, these organizations have the most experience, which means you’re robbing your project of potential quality.

 Project execution aside, the cone of uncertainty dictates that agency vendors estimate high up front in order to account for all the unknowns when a fixed bid-fixed scope project is just getting started.
 Yet if you bid too high you risk losing the work.
 If you bid too low, you have difficulty covering costs.
 It’s the age-old quandary of the service-based business.